jihall77/pFogSim/README.md

 ### VectorMobility:
  - Creates each mobile device starting at a random wireless access point (WAP)
  - Moves them according to random vectors that have been approximated to be around walking speed of 5km/h
- - Creates all of the mobile devices and all of their positions throughout the entire simulator
+ - Creates all of the mobile devices and all of their positions throughout the entire simulator.
  - Also updates which WAP connected to based on proximity

 ### NetworkTopology: